The Tragedy Of Mental Health And Substance Use In The Workplace

 Mental health and substance use in the workplace are closely correlated problems.
 Luckily, employers can take many preventative measures.

-In the U.S., one in five employees report that mental health problems have made challenges in their jobs more difficult to handle—and younger workers may struggle the most.
-Only five percent of baby boomers reported that mental health issues can make work more challenging, while 17 percent of GenXers and 29 percent of millennials confirmed experiencing mental health issues related to their work.
+In the US, 1 in 5 employees report that mental health problems have made challenges in their jobs more difficult to handle—and younger workers may struggle the most.
+Only five percent of baby boomers reported that mental health issues can make work more challenging, while 17 percent of Gen-Xers and 29% of millennials confirmed experiencing mental health issues related to their work.

 Dr. Eric Beeson, a core faculty member at Counseling@Northwestern and a licensed professional counselor, says an increased awareness among younger workers may help explain the trend: “I think that the younger folks today have a more holistic view of well-being and are more aware of the importance of work-life balance,” he said.
 “However, this work-life balance is often challenged with performance demands.
 Thankfully, some organizations are fostering social and emotional health in the workplace, so if folks are going to sacrifice balance, some of these needs can be met in the office.”